nivaca/pythonxml/README.md

 * BeautifulSoup 4
 * lxml
 * google-diff-match-patch Python 3 module (https://bitbucket.org/cowwoc/google-diff-match-patch/src)
-* pyprind module (https://github.com/rasbt/pyprind) [Optional.
-This is module to display nice progress bars.
+* tqdm module (https://github.com/tqdm/tqdm) [Optional.
+This module is used to display nice progress bars.
 If not found, the scripts will display a warning but continue running without problems.]

 ## Detailed Description
 This script parses all the TEI-XML files in the `/data` directory, and compares them using the `diff-match-patch` algorithm by Google.
 The script can then return an output text file (`output.txt`) and/or html-prettified file (`output.html`) containing the diff of the files.